tpf/tprf-hugo-site/content/grant-benefits.md

 ### Software:

-All software developed under a TPF Development grant must be released under a publicly available license that is free for redistribution and use without discrimination against field of endeavor.
+All software developed under a TPRF Development grant must be released under a publicly available license that is free for redistribution and use without discrimination against field of endeavor.
 The fruits of the work are thus